tombakas/bbq_organizer/README.md

 is very picky in _production_, which can be circumvented for testing by setting `AUTH_PASSWORD_VALIDATORS=[]` in `config/settings/production.py`.

-### Bugs

-The way the event creation was handled turned out to be wonky, as the meat choices are handled separately from the form, thus if the user inputs a wrong date, the meats need to be rechosen.
-This architecture remained due to having commited to it too much and having strayed too far from the light.

 ### Where are the tests?

 They should be released with the rollout of the next version.
-Crunch time made tests improbable.
+Crunch time resulted in tests becoming second priority after features.

 ### Makefile commands:
 * **run**: Run local server using sqlite